-1 Conviction and Conviction-Equivalent Adjudications may include, but are not limited to, the following criminal records dispositions: Alford plea, bail/bond forfeiture, default judgment, fine/costs paid, guilty, no contest, plea in absentia, plea in abeyance, pled guilty, prayer for judgment, suspended execution of sentence, appealed, consolidated for judgment, covered by pled to charge, reduced, accelerated rehabilitative disposition, adjudication withheld, Article 894, conditional diversion, conditional dismissal, conditional discharge, conditional release, deferred sentence, first offender program, supervision, suspended imposition of sentence, work release program, and Sunshine Law.
-3 Arrests without Final Adjudication may include, but are not limited to, the following criminal records dispositions: adjourned, case is pending, continued, extradited, remanded, transferred, and dispositions that are not available.
+&lt;sup>1 Conviction and Conviction-Equivalent Adjudications may include, but are not limited to, the following criminal records dispositions: Alford plea, bail/bond forfeiture, default judgment, fine/costs paid, guilty, no contest, plea in absentia, plea in abeyance, pled guilty, prayer for judgment, suspended execution of sentence, appealed, consolidated for judgment, covered by pled to charge, reduced, accelerated rehabilitative disposition, adjudication withheld, Article 894, conditional diversion, conditional dismissal, conditional discharge, conditional release, deferred sentence, first offender program, supervision, suspended imposition of sentence, work release program, and Sunshine Law.
+Arrests without Final Adjudication may include, but are not limited to, the following criminal records dispositions: adjourned, case is pending, continued, extradited, remanded, transferred, and dispositions that are not available.

-- (xii) state and federal regulations regarding consideration of an individual with a past misdemeanor, felony or similar offense; and - (xiii) the accuracy of any information provided by the applicant. - d) Upon consideration of the information provided a decision will be rendered by the Dean of the College, or the Dean's designee, permit the applicant to join the College of Nursing Upper Division B.S.N. or any of the graduate nursing programs or whether the conditional acceptance will be revoked.
+- (vi) the length of time that has passed since the offense; - (vii) past employment and history of academic or disciplinary misconduct; - (viii) evidence of successful rehabilitation; - (ix) safety of patient care; - (x) safety of fellow students or applicants or staff; - (xi) the applicant's violation of University policies and procedures; - (xii) state and federal regulations regarding consideration of an individual with a past misdemeanor, felony or similar offense; and - (xiii) the accuracy of any information provided by the applicant. - d) Upon consideration of the information provided a decision will be rendered by the Dean of the College, or the Dean's designee, permit the applicant to join the College of Nursing Upper Division B.S.N. or any of the graduate nursing programs or whether the conditional acceptance will be revoked.
 The applicant will be notified in writing within ten (10) days of the final decision.
 A second Adverse Action Notice letter will be sent out if the final decision is to withdraw the conditional offer of acceptance along with a second copy of the Summary of Your Rights Under the Fair Credit Reporting Act.
 Applicants who are denied final admission to the College of Nursing will have no rights to due process for dismissal from either the University or College of Nursing.
 If the applicant is admitted into the College of Nursing and the College learns that the applicant was not truthful or honest with regard to the information provided as a conditionally accepted applicant, the College of Nursing may immediately revoke the status of the individual as a student in the Upper Division B.S.N. or graduate nursing programs. - e) Once a person matriculates into the College of Nursing that person as a student of the University has a continuing obligation to immediately notify the University, through the Associate Dean of Academic Affairs in the College, with regard to any information that has changed as was contained in the initial Report provided to the University, including the reporting of any arrests, misdemeanor, felony charges or convictions.
 The College of Nursing reserves the right to conduct any additional record checks while the student is enrolled in any nursing program of the College. - f) The College of Nursing will respect the laws of the state of Ohio or other state laws with regard to the person having a sealed juvenile record and having no obligation to reveal the records within the juvenile court system.